A lake surrounded by mountains under a cloudy sky

 Overview

-This post provides a PowerShell script that creates an SCCM package to integrate a new service manager for managing and streamlining Windows Update services.
-This script is designed to help administrators efficiently manage Windows Update services across multiple systems, ensuring that updates are applied in a controlled and streamlined manner.
+This post provides a that creates an SCCM package to integrate a new service manager for managing and streamlining services.
+This is designed to help administrators efficiently manage Update services across multiple systems, ensuring that updates are applied in a controlled and streamlined manner.

 Instructions

-1. Copy the provided PowerShell script to a location on your SCCM server.
+1. Copy the provided script to a location on your SCCM server.

 2. Adjust the script variables such as $SCCMServer, $SiteCode, and $PackageSourcePath to fit your environment.